mhkeller/sublime-interview-syntax/README.md

 A Sublime Text 2/3 syntax definition and highlighter meant to help reporters as they conduct interviews.

 Using [Markdown](http://dillinger.io/) as a jumping off point, Interview highlights whether certain parts of the conversation are on the record, on background or off the record.

-It looks best with the [Spacegray Eighties](http://github.com/mhkeller/spacegray) theme but it works with any of the [Spacegray family](http://github.com/mhkeller/spacegray).
-It will work in other color schemes but its aesthetics are not guaranteed.
+It looks best with the [Spacegray Eighties](http://github.com/mhkeller/spacegray) theme.
+It will work in other color schemes as long as they have markdown styles but its aesthetics are not guaranteed.

+Sublime's default Monokai does not have markdown support but people have [some fixes](https://www.bram.us/2013/02/08/sublime-text-markdown-syntax-highlighting/)).

 ## Who's it for